Trump Seeks Catholic Voters, But Some Catholics Push Back

 That message is not what President Trump wants Catholics to hear, however.
 Although the Milwaukee rally was postponed because of the coronavirus epidemic, the campaign proceeded with an online appeal to Catholic voters, and the effort to win their support remains a top priority.

 On a recent Saturday, Trump hosted a call with several hundred Catholic leaders from around the country.
-Although the call was private, two participants on the call told the online newspaper Crux that Trump repeatedly made a case for his re-election and urged the Catholic leaders to support him.
+Although the call was private, two participants on the call told the online newspaper Crux that Trump repeatedly made a case for his reelection and urged the Catholic leaders to support him.

 Cardinal Timothy Dolan was reportedly the first to respond, noting how often he speaks on the phone to the president.
 Trump was delighted and announced he would watch Cardinal Dolan's online service the next day at St. Patrick's Cathedral in New York.
 On the following Monday, Dolan was interviewed on Fox News.